rurreac/slider/README.md

 Slider > certs -h
 Interacts with the Server Certificate Jar

+When run without parameters, all available KeyPairs in the Certificate Jar will be listed.

 Usage: certs [flags]

 Flags:
-  -l	List all available Key Pairs
   -n	Generate a new Key Pair
   -r int
     	Remove matching index from the Certificate Jar